singhprincejeet/sentiment_analysis/README.md

 Shanzay Amjad - 7394483
 Princejeet Singh Sandhu - 7736952

+### Division

+The work division was set out by discussing the possible runs and additional features that could be added to improve final results.
+Each student worked on creating new features and performing the runs on their machines.
+Github was used to work in collaboration.

 ### Program Functionality

 The structure of this program contains the following:

+### Resources

+When developing new features to help train the classifiers, the following resources were used:
+- Porter Stemmer
+- Christopher Potts' emoticon regex
+- General Inquirer Lexicon of pre-classified positive and negative words

 ### Step 1
  - bag of words model (words as features).